Writing for the web courses

 What makes this writing for the web course so special?

-Although all writing for the web courses show how to write and format web content, I go further by also teaching the key skills and techniques that make writing engaging and easy to read – and as a former SMH editor, this is an area I specialise in.
+Although all writing for the web courses show how to write and format web content, I also teach key skills and techniques to make writing engaging and easy to read – and as a former SMH editor, this is an area I specialise in.

-This training then goes further by taking a holistic approach, which means covering all the key disciplines required for effective websites, namely:
+This training then goes further by covering all the key disciplines required for effective websites, namely:

 - usability